eddelbuettel/rcppmsgpack/README.md

 ### Status

-The package currently includes the MsgPack headers version 1.4.2.
+The package currently includes the MessagePack headers version 2.1.5.

 ### See Also